apioo/fusio-docs/docs/bootstrap.md

 ![architecture](/img/bootstrap/architecture.png)

-### 1. Route
+### 1. Operation

-The route entity specifies a path at your API i.e. if you create a route `/hello/world` then you can invoke this route at your API.
-The route invokes a specific action which executes the business logic of your API.
-Besides this the route describes through a schema how the request and response data of your endpoint is designed.
-Fusio then also uses those schemas to validate request data and to automatically generate an SDK.
+An operation provides a way to invoke an action which executes the business logic of your API, it is assigned to a specific HTTP method and path i.e. `GET /hello/world`.
+Besides this the operation describes through a schema how the parameters, incoming and outgoing data of your endpoint is designed.
+Fusio then also uses those schemas to validate request data and to automatically generate an OpenAPI specification or client SDK.

 ### 2. Action